edwardsmith999/TTCF4LAMMPS/README.md

 	end Loop

 The implementation can be found in the file LAMMPS_script.in.
 The file is equivalent to the python implemenetation which will be described later and can be directly used for MD simulations.
 However, it generates two output files for each daughter trajectory, making it impractical for realistic calculations.
 It is here used just as a reference to better understand the rationale behing the python interface.
 The entire TTCF calculation is here performed via a single run.
-The systems repeatedly switches between equilibrium (mother) and nonequilibrium (daughter) trajectory as shown in the abode pseudocode.
+The systems repeatedly switches between equilibrium (mother) and nonequilibrium (daughter) trajectory as shown in the above pseudocode.
 Each block of commands is quite straightforward.
-However, the generation and loading the generation of the sample from the mother trajectory, and loading it need to be clarified.
+However, the generation and loading of the sample from the mother trajectory needs to be clarified.
-In order ot avoid writing/reading from files, the instantaneous state of the system is stored via the following command, which temporarily save the variables specified (positions and momenta) in the structure called snapshot
+In order ot avoid writing/reading from files, the instantaneous state of the system is stored via the following command, which temporarily save the variables specified (positions and momenta) in the structure called a snapshot in LAMMPS.
+This is not written to disk but stored in an array in memory (RAM),

  		fix snapshot all store/state 0 x y z vx vy vz